-Web copy is the bones of your website.
-It’s the core text that guides people through your site and tells them what they need to know.
-It’s what’s on your home page, your about page, your products and services pages, and all your other main pages.
+Website copy is the core text that guides people through your website and tells them what they need to know.
+It’s what’s on your home page, your about page, your products and services pages, and all your website’s other main pages.

-It’s also the writing used to sell.
-When someone lands on your site, you need to hook them in quickly to keep them around: you need to sell your site to them.
-A solid bit of web copy on your home page will do that for you.
+When someone lands on your site, you need to hook them in quickly to keep them around: you need to sell your brand to them.

 What is Web Content?

-Web content is written with the purpose of attracting new eyes to your website.
-By writing informative, entertaining and helpful articles and blog posts relevant to your industry, you can attract new readers and, potentially, new customers.
-And that’s what it’s all about, in the end.
-After all, you do have a business to run.
+You’d use web content to attract new eyes to your business.
+By creating informative, entertaining and helpful articles and blog posts (or videos, podcasts, etc.) relevant to your industry, you can attract new readers and, therefore, new customers.

-Top notch web content is the sort of stuff people absolutely devour and want to share immediately across all their social networks.
+Top notch web content is the sort of stuff people devour and share immediately across all their social networks.
 You never see a website’s about page go viral, do you?
-But smack-you-in-the-mouth-brilliant articles — they get shared.
+But blog posts?
+They get shared.
+And shared again.
 And then an influx of people storm your website and wreck your server.
-(Okay, that doesn’t usually happen, but a steady trickle of new readers is handy too.)
+If you’re lucky.
+(Er.
+Sort of.)

-A frequently updated blog has another perk, too: by posting quality, fresh content to your blog regularly, you’ll see your website rising up the ranks in Google.
-Because Google loves that shit.
-So your blog should be about relevant subjects and use ‘keywords’ that people are likely to tap into their search bar.
+By publishing quality, fresh posts to your blog regularly, you could see your website rising up the ranks of Google, too.
+Which is why your blog should be about relevant subjects and use keywords that people are likely to tap into their search bar.